ant-nrfconnect/sdk-ant/doc/getting_started.rst

 Updating ANT for nRF Connect SDK
 ********************************

-When new releases are available, they will be tagged with a version and appear in the ``Releases`` sidebar on GitHub. sdk-nrf compatibility information will be made available for each release.
+When new releases are available, they will be tagged with a version and appear in the ``Releases`` sidebar on GitHub.
+ANT and sdk-nrf :ref:`ant_compatibility` information will be made available for each release.

 To update your SDK, you can edit the ``revision:`` field for ANT in the sdk-nrf west manifest (``nrf/west.yml``) to reference a new tag or SHA and run west update.